- Exquisite designer jewelry

 Vanessa Stofenmacher and Chelsea Nicholson initially founded Vrai and Oro to create a simpler and cheaper approach to buying and designing jewelry.
 They quickly gained a following with a focus on cutting costs and creating simple yet beautiful jewelry designs.

-In the beginning, they did not sell lab-created diamonds but instead ethically-sourced mined diamonds (an oxymoron: learn why lab-grown diamonds are the better choice).
+In the beginning, however, they did not sell lab-created diamonds but instead ethically sourced mined diamonds (an oxymoron: learn why lab-grown diamonds are the better choice).
 However, later they switched to the conscious choice of lab diamonds and, in 2016, were acquired by Diamond Foundry as the jewelry arm of the lab diamond producer.

 This matters because Vrai exclusively uses diamonds from Diamond Foundry and thus, by extension, is also completely sustainable and carbon-neutral.
 Great job.

-Today, Vrai has lost the Oro part of the name (Spanish for gold) and continues their impressive growth trajectory and opening flagship stores on the West Coast and in luxury-loving China. (their name is styled as VRAI, but we’ll use the standard capitalization).
+Today, Vrai has lost the Oro part of the name (Spanish for gold) and continues its impressive growth trajectory, opening flagship stores on the West Coast and in luxury-loving China.
+(Their name is styled as VRAI, but we’ll use the standard capitalization).

 Luxury and a premium brand feel is the second part of Vrai.
 Through collaborations with household-name designers, unique collections, celebrity endorsements, and partnerships, Vrai has created a valuable jewelry brand in the lab diamond space.